 The long throw is in some ways frowned upon and maligned, as though it takes away from a game that's all about the feet.
 Yet, when a player can chuck the ball in like a corner, I wouldn't be surprised if you see it more and more in the world's game.
 The flip through is something you rarely if ever see in the world soccer, not really necessary, especially when you have someone like Oguchi Onyewu who can throw the ball from the sideline corner kick.

-Other concrete set like plays come through the course of the game, though these aren’t dead ball situations but plays nonetheless – more patterns let’s say.
+Other concrete set like plays come through the course of the soccer game, though these aren’t dead ball situations but plays nonetheless – more patterns let’s say.
+So there really are set plays throughout the game of soccer, from over laps to wall passes to short short long passes.

 There’s the spread the ball wide and have the winger whip in the cross.
 There’s the short short long play to get out of trouble and switch the ball to the other side.
-There’s the drive the ball into the head, chest or feet of the forward by a defender, and have the midfielder collect the layoff and punch the ball down the line to the outside midfielder.
+There’s the drive the ball into the head, chest or feet of the forward by a defender from the back, and have the midfielder collect the layoff and play the ball down the line to the outside midfielder.
 There’s the give and go or wall pass.
 There’s the overlap.
 There's the dribble exchange.
 And so on.

 The game of soccer is full of set plays.
-The beauty though is these set plays are some what hidden and hard to see unless you really know the game.
-These set plays aren't chalked out on a board before the game.
-These set plays are ingrained in players.
-These set plays and patterns are those genius moments where it all comes together and that's what makes the game so much fun to watch.
+The beauty is these set plays are some what hidden and hard to see unless you really know the game.
+These set plays aren't chalked out on a board before the game as rules to follow.
+Again, these set plays are ingrained in soccer players in practice and patterns.
+These set plays are those genius moments where it all comes together and that's what makes the game so much fun to watch.
+It's a set play with a variation that surprises the other team and results in a goal.